etcd-io/etcd/Documentation/production-users.md

 # Production Users

 This document tracks people and use cases for etcd in production.
 By creating a list of production use cases we hope to build a community of advisors that we can reach out to with experience using various etcd applications, operation environments, and cluster sizes.
-The etcd development team may reach out periodically to check-in on your experience and update this list.
+The etcd development team may reach out periodically to check-in on how etcd is working in the field and update this list.

 ## discovery.etcd.io